The Israel-Hamas War: Operation Iron Sword

 Meanwhile, Bloomberg reported that Saudi Arabia offered increased cooperation and investment in Iran if it prevented its proxies from expanding the war beyond Gaza.
 The deal must not have been accepted because Hezbollah and the Houthis continued their attacks.

-As 2023 came to an end, the U.S. Navy was becoming more engaged with the Houthis.
+As 2023 ended, the U.S. Navy became more engaged with the Houthis.
 Biden had tried to organize a coalition against them, but the Gulf states most affected, including the Saudis, did not want to participate, apparently due to fear of an Iranian reaction.
 Britain and France moved warships to the Red Sea.
-Later, they were joined by naval vessels from India and Italy.
+Later, naval vessels from India and Italy joined them.
 Israel already had assets in the area.

 During one 10-hour period, the USS Labon and F-18 fighters shot down 12 attack drones, three anti-ship ballistic missiles, and two cruise missiles.
 The United States and other navies were sticking to defensive measures and did not attack Yemen.